 1791: Death of his father on 2nd August.

 1798: He becomes 6th Baron Byron of Rochdale.
 Visits Newstead Abbey for the first time.

 1808: Byron takes possession of Newstead Abbey in Nottinghamshire.

 1809: He takes up his seat in the House of Lords on 13th March.
 He leaves England on 2nd July to travel in Europe, Greece and Turkey.

 1811: He returns to England.
 Death of his mother.

-1812: Makes maiden speech in the House of Lords.
+1812: Byron makes his maiden speech in the House of Lords.
 He becomes famous on the publication of the first parts of “Childe Harold”.
 Has affairs with Lady Caroline Lamb, a novelist who was married to Lord Melbourne who was later to become Prime Minister and Lady Oxford who was known as a patron of the Reform Movement which was in reality the left wing of the Whig Party..

 1813: He has an affair with his half-sister Augusta Leigh.
 Becomes engaged to Annabella Milbanke.

 1815: Birth of Byron’s Daughter Augusta Ada.

 1816: Lady Byron leaves to live with her parents on 21st April.
 A Deed of Separation signed on 25th April.
 Leaves England in May and lives in Switzerland until October.
 He becomes friendly with Percy Shelley.
 He has an affair with Claire Clairmont, the step sister of Mary Shelley who becomes pregnant.
 Settles in Venice in November.

 1817: Birth of Allegra, his daughter by Claire Clairmont on 12th January.

 1818: He takes charge of Allegra.

 1819: Byron has an affair in Venice with Countess Teresa Guiccioli.

 1820: Byron lives in Ravenna, Italy the seat of Count Guiccioli.
 Countess Guiccioli is separated from her husband.
 Byron joins an Italian revolutionary society called the Carbonari.

 1821: He sends Allegra to a convent in Bagnacavello.
 Moves to Pisa where Shelley is now staying.

-1822: 20th April.
-Allegra dies of typhoid fever.
-8th July.
+1822: Allegra dies of typhoid fever on 20th April.
 Shelley drowns in a boating accident on 8th July.
 Byron moves to Genoa and becomes involved with Leigh Hunt.